-The gin separated the sticky seeds from the fibers in short-staple cotton, which was easy to grow in the Deep South but difficult to process.
-The gin improved the separation of the seeds and fibers by a factor of 50, but the cotton still needed to be picked by hand.
+The gin separated the sticky seeds from the fibers in short-staple cotton, which was easy to grow in the deep South but difficult to process.
+The gin improved the separation of the seeds and fibers but the cotton still needed to be picked by hand.
 The demand for cotton roughly doubled each decade following Whitney’s invention.
 So cotton became a very profitable crop that also demanded a growing slave-labor force to harvest it.

 During the constitutional debates of 1787, an end to the importation of slaves by the year 1808 was one of the compromises agreed to in Philadelphia.
 Some Founders may have believed that slavery would fade away in the United States because of social reasons or the unprofitability of slave-produced crops before the gin was invented.

 In 1807, Congress passed an act to make the slave-importation ban official.
-During the first cotton boom, the slave population in the South swelled to 4 million people, leaving slave owners with an ample population to maintain a workforce as the children of slaves were born into slavery.
+During the first cotton boom, the slave population in the South swelled to 4 million people, leaving slave owners with an ample population to maintain a workforce as the children of enslaved people continued to be born into slavery.
 By 1820, the nation was divided into Northern and Southern regions based on the legality of slavery in states and territories.

 Whitney never really profited from the invention that had a direct role in maintaining slavery as an institution.
 Although the Constitution’s Article 1, Section 8, gave Congress the power to create patent laws, the rules were difficult to enforce due to loopholes, and other planters started to build their own cotton gins.
 His patent was finally validated in 1807 after Whitney tried to collect damages in lawsuits for years.
 (Whitney later invented a process for interchangeable manufacturing parts for guns, which was very profitable.)

 One question that has been debated was the fate of slavery, independent of Whitney’s invention, and in particular, the idea that the cotton gin suddenly made slavery profitable.
 Alfred H. Conrad and John R. Meyer in their classic 1958 study about the issue argued that slavery depended on its economic survival for the spread of the institution to the Southwest in the 1860s.